Chapter 1:

 The coffee date was a disaster, as was the coffee.
 Which shouldn’t be surprising.
 This was an alcoholic establishment.
 She tried not to let the syrupy sweetness of the “Vietnamese Coffee” and aftertaste show on her face.

 It's too late to go home.
 Maybe I just go to the office, feed my fish and make my own coffee.
-Skip lunch.
+Skip lunch again.
+I could go to that new sushi place near the Cathedral for dinner.
+Assuming all goes well today.

-The crowd of bikes slows to a trickle, which Anh finds odd.
+The crowd of bikes slowed to a trickle - odd.
 A couple of the more business-looking patrons go up to the counter, to request their check, or just leave money on the table with half eaten food.
 Ahead clergy cars from the Cathedral are parking, and a group of men step out carrying a golden box.
-Trung Street is mysteriously calm.
+Trung Street was mysteriously calm.

 "Yes,"